AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 # 1. Getting Started

 1. Ensure you have Java `11` or above installed in your Computer.
+You can check out this [guide](https://becomegeeks.com/blog/java/how-to-install-java-11-on-windows-macos-and-linux/) for the installation guide and how to go about verifying the installation.

 2. Download the latest `OfficeHarbor.jar` from
    [here](https://github.com/AY2324S2-CS2103T-W13-2/tp/releases/latest).